Got a question about Lead-Safe Renovation? Chances are, someone else is wondering, too.

 2. What kinds of activities are considered to be "paint disturbing?"

 Paint-disturbing activities include cutting, drilling, planing, sanding, sawing, scraping, stripping paint from a surface in any way, or removing painted surfaces or components from pre-1978 housing and child-occupied housing.

 3. How do I qualify to be certified as a lead-safe renovator?

 Individuals who want to become certified as a lead-safe renovator must take the initial lead-safe renovation course (eight hours) before applying.
 A list of Wisconsin-approved training providers is available.
-Keep in mind that online training is not accepted in Wisconsin.

 Before you can do renovation work under your individual certification, you also need to be an employee or owner of a certified lead company.